raffaelespazzoli/sqlserver-openshift/readme.md

 /opt/mssql-tools/bin/sqlcmd -S ${elb_host},1433 -N -U SA -P ${password} -C
 ```

-## Deploy with certificate presented by the mssql container and openshift route
+## Deploy with certificate presented by the mssql container - connect with openshift route

 For this configuration you need and application that can originate TLS with SNI for the Openshift passthrough route to work.
 SNI is a requirement for HAProxy.